KarthikSundar2002/GPT2-from-scratch/README.md

 2. With Fused AdamW - Time to train: 57.591166973114014 seconds, Avg Loss - 5.64244685606523

 Added QK-norm, Training for 5 Epochs, Time - 69.68068528175354 seconds.
 Avg loss - 5.588010857321999

+Then Added RoPE Embeddings (YaRN is available, but as of now the seq length is fixed), Now, Training for 5 Epochs, Time - 70.93886852264404 seconds.
+Avg Loss -  4.063881944887566